sisve/openconnect-wrapper/readme.md

 into a separate package that needs to be installed separately.

-1. Download the latest version of TAP-Windows from https://build.openvpn.net/downloads/releases/ The tap-windows binaries are at the bottom of the page.
+1. Download the latest version of TAP-Windows from https://build.openvpn.net/downloads/releases/
 2. Right-click the downloaded file, and click Properties.
 If the notice "This file came from another computer and might be blocked to help protect your computer" is visible, check the checkbox "Unlock".
 Click OK to save any changes and close the properties window.
 3. Run the downloaded file
-4. When asked, install TAP Utilities

 ### Installing OpenConnect on Windows